AndreicuD/AndreicuD/README.md

 ## What am I working on? 🧑‍💻

 - 🎮 Right now I'm exploring Godot by creating a small 2D game.
 You can follow the progress I make [here](https://github.com/AndreicuD/Gravity-Game-Demo).
-I've used it once before on the 2024 Vianu Game Jam competition, and you can see it [here](https://chadchampion.itch.io/bloody-vlad).
+I've used Godot once before on the 2024 Vianu Game Jam, and you can see it [here](https://chadchampion.itch.io/bloody-vlad).

 - ⚙️ Also working on my next web project for InfoEducatie 2025.